AdityaRana-beepbeep/Prompt-Engineering-Story-App/README.md

 Integrate image generation based on story themes (requires more complex APIs and rendering).

 📄 License
 This project is open-source and available under the MIT License.
+(You might want to create a LICENSE file in your repo with the MIT license text)